tensorflow/community/rfcs/20200113-tf-data-service.md

 *   How should we communicate that distributing a dataset will change the order in which elements are processed?
 If users' datasets rely on elements being processed in a certain order, they could face unpleasant surprises.
+    -   Current plan is to address this through documentation.
-*   Should we support splitting `skip` and `take` by having them operate at a per-task level (skip or take the first `N` elements within each task)?
+*   Should we support splitting `skip`, `take`, and `scan` by having them operate at a per-task level (e.g. skip or take the first `N` elements within each task)?
+    -   Leaning towards supporting these operations at a per-task level.
+This is consistent with how skip/take/scan behave today when using distribution strategies to distribute a dataset.
-*   Is there a more user-friendly way to share iteration data across consumers?
+*   Is there a more user-friendly way to share iteration ids across consumers?
-    Distribution strategy is well-equipped with collective ops to share the iteration data, but sharing the iteration data could be a heavy burden for some users.
+    Distribution strategy is well-equipped with collective ops to share the iteration ids, but sharing the iteration id could be a heavy burden for some users.
+    -   Distributing iteration ids is simple in the common case where a single process builds the graph.
+If users are advanced enough to do distributed training without distribution strategies, they will likely have a different mechanism available for distributing iteration ids.
+*   Can `service.distribute` take a `ClusterResolver` so that the master hostname isn't baked into the dataset definition?
+    -   We can achieve this by having the `distribute` transformation take a master_address_or_resolver.